JosephVanKessel/JosephVanKessel.github.io/docs/system.md

 ## Model Deployment
 Trained models can be deployed to endpoints with sagemaker.
 The endpoint can then receive input data from a client application and pass it to the trained model.
 The models output is then returned back to the client application through the endpoint.

+For more information on model deployment read [Deploy a Model to an Endpoint in SageMaker](https://docs.aws.amazon.com/sagemaker/latest/dg/how-it-works-deployment.html).